kododake/UtilityBelt/README.md

 # UtilityBelt

+**My personal arsenal for cross-platform development.**
-A collection of essential Batch files and Shell scripts to bridge the gap between Windows and WSL.
-And many more.
+A collection of scripts to streamline development in Windows, WSL, and Linux environments.

+## ⚡ What's inside?
+- **WslCompatLinks.bat:** A tool that enables calling Windows `.exe` files without the extension from WSL.